Western Barn Owl Tyto alba schmitzi Hartert, 1900

 Distinction from similar species

-Being the only bird of prey breeding in Madeira it should be easy to ID it though it has some similarities with the vagrant Short-eared Owl which is bigger, darker brown and with yellow eyes.
+Being the only nocturnal bird of prey breeding in Madeira it should be easy to ID it though it has some similarities with the vagrant Short-eared Owl which is bigger, darker brown and with yellow eyes.

 Tyto alba Biometrics